If you run your own business, you’ll know the feeling of overwhelm. Self care is so important; you can’t pour from an empty cup, as they say.

 Apps: The Calm app, Headspace and Andrew Johnson’s hypnosis apps (just search in your app store)Alternatively, you can find classes in wellness centres or Buddhist centres which can be more helpful if you don’t know where to start!

-- Exercise – another fantastic way to unwind is getting some endorphins pumping!
+Another fantastic way to unwind is getting some endorphins pumping!
 I know that not everyone can exercise but even just walking each day can help.
 Yoga is also amazing because it’s relaxing AND you’re using your body to stretch and align.
-I have just started going to Bridge in Wigton, which is a fab place to start your exercise journey.
+It doesn’t mean owning an expensive gym membership either – I love FitnessBlender and HASfit on YouTube for home workouts.
+But if you really fancy a class then Bridge in Wigton is amazing.

 This list is by no means exhaustive.
 There’s always new things I’ve found or things I forgot which can help to alleviate some symptoms of anxiety/depression or just general knackered-ness!

 Let me know if there’s anything you’d like to add.

 I break down the jargon involved in the elements of logo design to give you the upper hand.
 Everything from colour to fonts is covered in my handy little cheatsheet.
 Enjoy!
 I'll also send occasional tips on branding and business - inspiration in your inbox.